- This event has passed.

 June 10, 2019

 This summer, take a trip around the world without leaving Glenwood Springs!
 Our summer day camps this year are infused with music and art from around the globe.
 Aiming to improve skills and expand the imagination through exposure to world rhythms/cultural dance, modern and jazz dance, and ballet, the camps also feature drawing, painting, sculpture, children’s literature, music by live drumming accompanists, and more.
 Plus, we’ll continue incorporating children’s yoga on Fridays.
 We have a great team of instructors looking forward to a fun and educational line-up of activities with your child this summer (see our bios below).
 Each camp will include an informal showcase.
+We’ve priced these camps at very affordable rates that equate to an average of $8 per hour.

 These youth camps are a collaborative effort between the Glenwood Springs Arts Council, whose members developed curriculum and selected instructors, and CMC which is providing space, hiring the instructors, and handling registration.